-Most customers have many questions about the choices in colors and karats of gold.
-There are so many available choices on the market today it can be confusing and sometimes overwhelming.
-Below is some basic, need to know info and examples.
+Most customers have questions about the choices in colors and karats of gold.
+There are many available choices on the market today, but we try to keep it simple.
+Below is your basic, need to know info and examples.

-Karat: 100% pure gold which is 24K, is too soft to withstand everyday wear and tear of a wedding band.
+Karat: 100% pure gold which is 24K, is too soft for everyday wear and tear.
 For this reason, gold is mixed with different alloys to make jewelry that you can wear.
-Alloys are created when one metal is mixed with other metals to create a stronger version of itself and create the variations in color.
+Alloys are other metals mixed with the gold to make it stronger and create the variations in color.
 The proportion of alloys used results in the variations in karats (18k at 75% and 14K at 58% pure gold).

-Colors: All gold starts out rich and yellow, in the case of white gold and rose gold it is actually the alloys that were mixed with the gold give it color.
-All colors of gold will still contain the same amount of pure gold per karat.
+Colors: All gold starts out rich and yellow in color.
+White gold and rose gold are created by mixing other metals with the gold to give it a different color.
+Despite the color of the gold, the mix of metal will still contain the same amount of pure gold per karat.

-Rose gold, like yellow gold, is alloyed with silver, copper, and zinc.
-However, with rose gold the alloy ratio is shifted to incorporate more copper and less silver, resulting in a warmer hue.
-But not nearly enough copper to turn your finger green (a common concern).
+Rose gold like yellow gold, is alloyed with copper, silver, and zinc.
+More copper is incorporated and less silver is added, resulting in a warmer hue.
+There is not enough copper to turn your finger green (a common concern).
 14K rose gold is preferred for fabrication.